-Jerry Pournelle, Ph.D., FAAAS, FBIS, FRAS is an accomplished American science fiction writer, essayist, and journalist.
-He wrote the “Chaos Manor” column for Byte magazine for over 20 years where he described his experiences with computer hardware and software, and he has been maintaining his own website/blog since 1998.
-He chairs the Citizen’s Advisory Council on National Space Policy and The Lunar Society.
-He has served as Advisor on Space Policy to the Republican Congressional Leadership and as a Board Member of the L-5 Society.
+Jerry Pournelle, Ph.D., FAAAS, FBIS, FRAS was an accomplished American science fiction writer, essayist, and journalist.
+He wrote the “Chaos Manor” column for Byte magazine for over 20 years where he described his experiences with computer hardware and software, and he maintained his own website/blog from 1998 until his death.
+He chaired the Citizen’s Advisory Council on National Space Policy and The Lunar Society, and served as an Advisor on Space Policy to the Republican Congressional Leadership and as a Board Member of the L-5 Society.

 Jerry served in the U.S. Army during the Korean War.
 After Korea, he earned advanced degrees in psychology, statistics, engineering, and political science, including two PhDs.
 He acquired political experience by serving as Executive Assistant to the Mayor and Director of Research for the City of Los Angeles, campaign manager for Congressman Barry Goldwater, Jr. (Republican), and campaign manager for the third (successful) campaign for Mayor Samuel William Yorty (Democrat).

 Jerry was an intellectual protégé of Russell Kirk (Kenneth C. Cole, his mentor at the University of Washington, was co-founder with Kirk of Modern Age) and Stefan T. Possony with whom he wrote numerous publications including The Strategy of Technology which was required reading in the U.S. service academies during the latter half of the Cold War.
 His work in the aerospace industry included editing Project 75, a 1964 study of 1975 defense requirements.
 He worked in operations research at Boeing, The Aerospace Corporation, and North American Rockwell Space Division, and was founding President of the Pepperdine Research Institute.